Negative Creep: Accolades

+Legacy

 In 2015, Rolling Stone placed "Negative Creep" at number 15 on their ranking of 102 Nirvana songs.
 In 2022, Revolver named it one of the "10 Heaviest Grunge Songs of All Time," with Eli Enis writing that "for every glimpse at future pop-rock supremacy on Bleach, there's another song like this, a motorik, almost thrashy ripper that sees Kurt Cobain spitting back his own ugly self-perception — 'I'm a negative creep and I'm stoned' — with the wiry wrath of the picked-on kid finally taking a swing at his bully."
 In 2023, PopMatters included it on their list of "The 10 Heaviest Nirvana Songs," with Dean Brown calling it "one of the most violent songs in Nirvana’s back catalogue" and "metal to the bone."
 The same year, the A.V.
 Club ranked it at number 25 on their list of Nirvana's "30 greatest songs".

 "Negative Creep" appeared in the 1996 grunge documentary, Hype!, and was included in the film's soundtrack.
 It also appeared in the bonus CD included with the 1995 book Screaming Life: A Chronicle of the Seattle Music Scene, which collected the photographs of acclaimed music photographer, Charles Peterson.